-New Yorkers love their city to an almost unhealthy degree.
-Which means that New York is an ideal place urban diaries, photographic documentation of the city as it evolves, changes, and keeps on living.
+New Yorkers love their city to an almost unhealthy degree, which means that New York is an ideal place for urban diaries — photographic documentation of the city as it evolves, changes, and keeps on living.

 The concept of an urban diary, which can certainly include notes, and written observations, traces back to artist Eugène Atget.
 Atget was a photographer who lived in Paris and who began documenting the city, through photographs, in the 1880s.
 He is considered, also, to be a flâneur, or stroller, which he certainly was given his apparent desire to document all of the architecture and street scenes in Paris, to capture a living culture and history.

 It takes true love of a city to dedicate oneself to keeping an urban diary.
 With camera, and perhaps notebook (or a tablet that is both!), in hand the diarist must, as Atget did, walk the streets and sidewalks, noticing change, recording the unique, the quirky and the mundane in turn.

 Atget did exactly that until his death in 1927, and the images that endure tell a story of a city-always-changing, evolving, alive with shopkeepers and schoolchildren.

 New York is exactly that sort of city, and worthy of the efforts of the urban diarists.
 Not because New York is in any danger of disappearing, but because of the constant cycle of growth, renewal, decay and revitalization that part and parcel of the city.

 Noted writer, and native New Yorker, Pete Hamill, says this about his city:

 “We New Yorkers know that we live in a dynamic city, always changing, evolving, building.
 Sometimes for the better, sometimes not.
 The city’s enduring slogan could be: Get on with it, my friend.”